SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions.md

 Each action has an {@link Action#handler} function.
 This function is executed every time the action is invoked and all of the default actions has their handlers.

-You probably don't want to modify behavior of the handler for the default Edit action.
+You probably don't want to modify the behavior of the handler for the default Edit action.
 But, if you really want to change this action, you can use {@link Action#before} and {@link Action#after} action hooks.

 Nevertheless, {@link Action#handler} has to be specified for new actions (read the next section).